As a scientist, entrepreneur, and business leader, Shaughnessy Naughton brings a unique perspective to the challenges facing Washington, DC.

 PROTECTING SOCIAL SECURITY AND MEDICARE

 I know how hard it is for our seniors to make ends meet on a fixed income.
 I paid (and still pay) my mom’s mortgage so that she is able to stay in her home when Social Security isn’t enough.
 There are thousands of seniors just like my mom who are struggling to pay the bills on a meager retirement savings.
 It’s just not right.
 I’ll oppose any plan that jeopardizes Social Security and Medicare or seeks to gamble the programs on risky privatization schemes.
 Our country must keep its promises to today’s seniors while preserving Social Security and Medicare for our children and grandchildren.
-We should focus on reducing waste, fraud and abuse in the Medicare system, improve coordination of care between doctors, hospitals and patients, and allow Medicare to better negotiate prescription drug prices.
+We should focus on reducing waste, fraud and abuse in the Medicare system, improving coordination of care between doctors, hospitals and patients, and allowing Medicare to better negotiate prescription drug prices.

 As the granddaughter, daughter and sister of veterans, I know how much our men and women in uniform and their families sacrifice in service to our nation.
-And they deserve more than just our thanks.
+They deserve more than just our thanks.
 They deserve the benefits and care that our grateful nation has promised when they return home.
 My priorities include:

 WOMEN’S HEALTH AND RIGHTS

 As a woman, a scientist, and an American, I was horrified to watch the political battle raging in Washington, D.C. over basic health care and the rights of women and families.
 It’s dumbfounding to watch Congress continually try to turn back the clock on women’s rights – or say no to commonsense economic policies like equal pay for equal work.
 Women are heads of households, small business owners, wage earners, and Americans.
 We not only need more people standing up for women’s rights in Washington, D.C., we need more women in Congress.
 That’s why some of my top priorities include: